 Protecting Those You Love While Living Abroad

-The good news is that those who are U.S. citizens living abroad (or those who will be leaving shortly), there are many options for protecting your loved ones with life insurance.
-There are a number of policy options that will provide you with life insurance coverage, as well as other coverage too, such as accidental death and dismemberment, international health insurance, and even property insurance.
+The good news is that those who are U.S. citizens living abroad (or those who will be leaving shortly), there are many options for protecting your loved ones with insurance coverage.
+There are plenty of policy options that will provide you with insurance coverage, and other types of coverage too, such as accidental death and dismemberment, international health insurance, and even property insurance.

 Just like coverage when living in the U.S., you will want to ensure that those who you love and care about are protected in case of the unthinkable.
 Life insurance proceeds should be enough to pay for any final expenses, as well as any debts that would cause financial hardship such as a mortgage balance, high credit card balances, or other types of loans.